AgentZeroX/ShadowArchive/README.md

 2. Click the ShadowArchive icon in your toolbar.
 3. Select your preferred search mode (e.g., Sensitive Hunt).
 4. Use the Preview Results button to view the top 50 matches or click a mode to open the full raw results in a new tab.
-5. Use "Copy All URLs" to instantly move your findings into other tools like httpx or nuclei.

 ---